JupyterLab, Python, and Containers #

 1 Introduction #

-Today, developers have access to container technologies that help overcome this challenge.
-Containers provide a convenient, lightweight way to package your application components with their dependencies while isolating these from other components and their dependencies.
-Containers also enable massive scale, letting you run your applications everywhere they are needed - in the data center, in the cloud, and at the edge.
+Today, developers have access to container technologies.
+Containers provide a convenient, lightweight way to package applications and their dependencies while isolating them from other applications and their dependencies.
+This makes containerized applications highly portable and scalable, letting you run your applications everywhere they are needed - in the data center, in the cloud, and at the edge.

-This document illustrates how to containerize the popular Python development platform for data analytics and machine learning, JupyterLab, with Podman and SUSE Linux Enterprise Base Container Images.
+This guide illustrates how to containerize and deploy JupyterLab, the Python development platform for data analytics and AI/ML, using SUSE Linux Enterprise Base Container Images and Podman.

 The authors wish to thank the following individuals for their contributions to this guide: